A-I-Research-Facility/Self-driving-cars/README.md

 Introductory course on self driving cars.
 This course follows through real world data and scenarios from reasearches conducted by some of leading experts in the industry.

+Points covered :
+* Main concepts and layout of self driving cars
+* Major advances recently
+* Safety and performance metrics
+* Examining the state of self driving industry

 This is a self sufficient, beginner friendly course that is easy to follow along.
 However, if you face any queries, please use the discussions tab.

 In order to contribute to the project, you can create a pull a request.